Our Boarding Houses

 In each house, a group of 7 or 8 students of different nationalities live together with the houseparents and their families - which means our houseparents really can have plenty of time for everyone.

-It is not known exactly when Church House was built but the oldest part is estimated to have been erected in 1600.
+It is not know exactly when Church was built, but the oldest part is estimated to have been erected in 1600.
 There are many famous stories concerning the house, one being that Charles Dickens once stayed here, writing one of his novels – Barnaby Rudge.

 Harsnett’s takes its name from the Founder of the School, Archbishop Samuel Harsnett, Archbishop of York and Master of Pembroke College Cambridge, who founded the School in 1629 as a school for the poor boys of the parish when he was vicar here.
 Harsnett’s is a family home run by Mr and Mrs Saunders, who live there with their three children.
 Mr Saunders teaches Mathematics and is the Director of Studies.
 Mrs Saunders teaches French, German and Spanish, and is responsible for English as an Additional Language (EAL) for Year 12.